Creating a Workspace Response for a Data Virtualization GET Endpoint

 Select OK to finish.
 Select the table for fires and review the data.

-We will create a workspace endpoint that allows clients to access a filtered view of this data over the web.
+We will create a workspace endpoint that allows clients to access a filtered view of this data.

 2. Create the Endpoint Schema